-'''

-STMFD sp!, {r0-r3, r12, lr}; push even number of registers
+STMFD sp!, {r0-r3, r12, 1r}; push even number of registers '''

-'''

-If all instructions preserve eight-byte stack alignment, then armasm automatically marks the object as preserving eight-byte alignment of the stack.
-Therefore, it is no longer necessary to add the PRESERVE8 directive to the top of each armasm-style assembler file.
+If all instructions preserve eight-byte stack alignment, the assembler automatically marks the object with the PRES8 attribute.
+Therefore, it is no longer necessary to add the PRESERVE8 directive to the top of each assembler file.